csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 A constant relation is written by listing its tuples within { }, for example { (22222, Einstein, Physics, 95000), (76543, Singh, Finance, 80000) }.

 A general expression in the relational algebra is constructed out of smaller subexpressions.
 Let _E_1 and _E_2 be relational-algebra expressions.
-Then, the fol- lowing are all relational-algebra expressions:
+Then, the following are all relational-algebra expressions:

 • _E_1 ∪ _E_2